Norbert0924/Data_engineering_project/README.md

 Source: [Link for original dataset](https://data.world/tableauhelp/superstore-data-sets)

+### Importance of the analysis

+The main purpose of this analysis was to get better insight into the given dataset and provide a brief summary for management decision making in order to indetify key points amongst order, customer and product tables.
+As a result of this, the company can highlight the different key segments, customers and product range to improve and expand the operation.

 In order to create my relational dataset I created the following tables such as orders, customer and product.
 My analysis is based on these three tables in order to get better insight into the business.